Milk Allergy in Babies

 Can breastfed babies have milk allergies?

 Although it is much more likely that a baby would react to a food he was given directly such as infant formula or dairy produce; an exclusively breastfed baby can have an allergy or intolerance to tiny traces of proteins from his mother’s diet passing into breast milk.
-The most common food to trigger an allergic reaction through human milk is cows’ milk protein12.
-Less than 1% of exclusively breastfed babies are said to develop allergic reactions to cows’ milk proteins in their mother’s milk3 compared to 1.9-4.9% infants who have CMPA generally4.
+The most common food to trigger an allergic reaction through human milk seems to be cows’ milk protein.12 Less than 1% of exclusively breastfed babies are said to develop allergic reactions to cows’ milk proteins in their mother’s milk3 compared to 1.9-4.9% infants who have CMPA generally4.

 What other foods can cause allergies?